dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 </Label>
 ```

 While property-element syntax might seem unnecessary, it's essential when the value of a property is too complex to be expressed as a simple string.
 Within the property-element tags you can instantiate another object and set its properties.
-For example, the `Grid` layout has properties named `RowDefinitions` and `ColumnDefinitions`, which are of type `RowDefinitionCollection` and `ColumnDefinitionCollection` respectively.
+For example, the <xref:Microsoft.Maui.Controls.Grid> layout has properties named `RowDefinitions` and `ColumnDefinitions`, which are of type `RowDefinitionCollection` and `ColumnDefinitionCollection` respectively.
 These types are collections of `RowDefinition` and `ColumnDefinition` objects, and you typically use property element syntax to set them:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"